Getting Started with MaxTAF

 Description |

-This method is used to get all test case parameters as a String divided by \n |
+This method is used to get all case parameters as a String divided by \n |

 Example |